 Kent’s music scene is thriving right now, who are some of your favourite musicians from the area?

 There are so many.
 Slaves are a band that every Kent band are so proud to be associated with right now and they deserve every success they achieve.
-Likewise we look up to Get Inuit immensely, they are fantastic.
+Likewise we look up to Indoor Pets immensely, they are fantastic.
 Also Gang, Fuoco, Polar Beach and Two-Bit Sister are great bands we’ve had the pleasure of meeting and playing with.

 Your new single ‘Make for an Exit’ has just been released and it comes with the b-side ‘Why Not’.
 Can you tell us more about these tracks and why you chose them as the new release?